Meeting needs

 • Read/write learners: Visitors are accustomed to reading text on web sites, but lucid, clear writing in a journalistic style is most appealing to this audience.
 Narrative captions that provide additional information, bulleted lists, and sidebars also draw in read/write learners.

-• Spanish speakers: Ideally, an exhibit translation should go further than a literal translation from English.
-Strong, journalistic writing in native Spanish will engage in Spanish speakers, as will content that draws upon distinctly Latino and Spanish source material.
-The same is true for localiztion into any languages.
+• Non-English speakers: Ideally, an exhibit translation should go further than a literal translation from English.
+Strong, journalistic writing in the visitor’s native language will engage non-English speakers, as will content that draws upon distinctly culturally relevant source material.
+When an online exhibit is adapted to Mandarin Chinese, Spanish, Hindi (in Devanagari script, the official written form in India), Arabic, Indonesian/Malay, Bengali, Portuguese, Russian, Japanese, French, and German, the exhibit becomes accessible to the majority of the world’s population.

-• Visually disabled: Exceeding §508 requirements creates an exhibit that is accessible to the visually impaired, and also works well for future devices.
+• Visually disabled: Exceeding Section 508 requirements creates an exhibit that is accessible to the visually impaired, and also works well for future devices.
 Audio guides provide an alternate way for those with visual impairments to access the exhibit.

 • Mobile users: Reflowing content for mobile devices with various sized screens enables access anytime and anywhere.